 Amber Duke, a journalist for The Daily Caller, recently challenged a study by Alex Nowrasteh of the Cato Institute, which claimed that politically motivated violence is rare in the U.S. Nowrasteh's analysis suggested that right-wing terrorists are more frequently responsible for such incidents, but Duke noted that he excluded significant events, including the September 11 attacks, from his calculations.

-"The motivated reader can slice and dice these numbers in different ways, but must still conclude that the threat to human life from these types of attacks is relatively small," Nowrasteh stated in his analysis.
+"The motivated reader can slice and dice these numbers in different ways, but must still conclude that the threat to human life from these types of attacks is relatively small," (U.S. DOJ) Nowrasteh stated in his analysis.
 Critics argue that this perspective minimizes the impact of violence on communities.

 The debate over the data surrounding political violence continues to evolve, particularly in the wake of Kirk's assassination.
 Many conservatives feel that the mainstream narrative unfairly attributes violence to the right while ignoring leftist extremism.